Stanotech/Stanotech/README.md

 Last recruitment tasks:
 - <a href="https://github.com/Stanotech/sofomo"> Python/ Django</a>- Geolocalization API.
+- <a href="https://github.com/Stanotech/library"> Python/ Django</a>- Simple library livecoding.
 - <a href="https://github.com/Stanotech/symfony_web"> PHP/ Symfony</a>- API for managing users, roles, and posts, built using Symfony, Doctrine ORM, and API Platform.
 - <a href="https://github.com/Stanotech/recruitment_task1"> Python</a>- Just some simple script.

 Last interesting projects:
 - Stock marker analizer (Python/ Django/ Pytorch)-  using AI trained by data from web-scrapping.
 For now the repository is private.
 - Job-bot (Python/ Django/ Web-scrappning)- app for applying jobs as first candidate by filters.
-For now the repository is provate.
+For now the repository is private.
+- <a href="https://github.com/pymasterspl/reddit"> Reddit</a> (Python/ Django)- just for practising teamwork

 <h3>PROJECTS</h3>